Agriculture in New Zealand: Pastoral farming

 Beef and dairy cattle are important components of New Zealand agriculture.

+Pastoral farming in New Zealand is significant to the countries economy and occupies 38% of the land area, with dairy, sheep and beef being of the most significance.

-In Northland, the major form of pastoral farming is beef cattle.
-In the Waikato, Bay of Plenty, Taranaki and West Coast regions, dairy cattle predominate.
-Through the rest of New Zealand, sheep farming is the major rural activity, with beef cattle farming in the hills and high country, and dairying increasing in Canterbury, Otago and Southland.
+In Northland, Auckland, Gisborne & Marlborough the major form of pastoral farming is beef cattle.
+In the Waikato, Bay of Plenty, Taranaki, Manawatū-Whanganui and West Coast regions dairy cattle predominate and sheep farming predominate in Hawke's Bay, Wellington, Nelson-Tasman, Otago & Southland.
+Sheep farming overall has been declining in recent years with dairy rising to compensate.

 Dairy farming

 There were 6.26 million dairy cattle in New Zealand as of June 2019.
-For the 2019–20 season, 4.92 million cows were milked in 11,179 herds, producing 21.1 e9L of raw milk containing 1.9 million tonnes of milk solids (protein and milkfat).
+By 2025 the number had fallen to 5.7 million.For the 2019–20 season, 4.92 million cows were milked in 11,179 herds, producing 21.1 e9L of raw milk containing 1.9 million tonnes of milk solids (protein and milkfat).
 Dairy farms covered an effective area of 17304 km2, around 6.46% of New Zealand's total land area.

 The dairy cattle farming industry employed 39,264 people as of the 2018 census, 1.6% of New Zealand's workforce, making it the country's tenth-largest employment industry.
 Around 56% of dairy farms in New Zealand are owner-operated as of 2015, while 29% are operated by sharemilkers and 14% are operated by contract milkers.
 Herd-owning sharemilkers (formerly 50:50 sharemilkers) own their own herd, and are responsible for employing workers and the day-to-day operations of the farm, in return for receiving a percentage (typically 50%) of the milk income.
 Variable order sharemilkers do not own their own herd, and receive a lower percentage (typically 20-30%) of the milk income, while contract milkers are paid a fixed price per unit of milk.